TAU-VAILab/HaLo-NeRF/README.md

 * [Concept Distillation and Semantic Adaptation](docs/distillation_adaptation.md)
 * [3D Localization](docs/3d_localization.md)

-Altenratively, you may use the pretrained results, downloadable from the links provided in the [data documentation](docs/data.md).
+Alternatively, you may use the pretrained results, downloadable from the links provided in the [data documentation](docs/data.md).

 Note: For each command, you may pass `--help` to see additional flags and configuration options.